 One of the most common missteps is the reliance on web browsers to do the heavy lifting.
 Most modern browsers offer to save your passwords, and it’s easy for this to lull you into a false sense of safety.

-Browser security encryption is generally considered to be weaker than most third-party systems and is more vulnerable to malware and viruses.
+Browser security encryption is generally considered weaker than most third-party systems and is more vulnerable to malware and viruses.
 Most browsers don’t automatically detect and update password changes.
-Anyone who sits down at your computer or accesses it remotely can gain access to your passwords, as the browser helpfully auto-fills them in.
+Anyone who sits down at your computer or accesses it remotely can access your passwords, as the browser helpfully auto-fills them in.

 A password manager requires your master password every time you log on, thereby reducing the likelihood of foul play by hackers (or unscrupulous colleagues).
 Third-party encryption is strong enough that even the staff of these companies can’t access the passwords.

 Password managers are also useful in navigating accounts accessed by multiple employees, such as Twitter, Facebook, or Amazon cloud services.
-Perhaps most importantly, once an employee leaves a company, he or she loses access to the business passwords but can continue any personal password lists.
+Perhaps most importantly, once an employee leaves a company, they lose access to the business passwords but can continue any personal password lists.

 Last fall, a company called One Identity published a survey of global IT security professionals and found that 36 percent of companies surveyed used spreadsheets and 18 percent used paper as their password security system.

 If left to their own devices, employees don’t always make the smartest security decisions.
 Whether you keep a file on your desktop marked “passwords.doc” (as happened in the Sony hack), a note in your phone, or a yellow pad that sits in plain sight on your desk, it’s clear why password managers have become far more common and are worth considering to keep business data secure.
 Need help deciding which password manager is the best for your business?
 Check out our other blog to learn more about our trusted password manager and why we love it.